What Does a Jury Consultant Do?

-- Business development: Client development skills are also helpful in acquiring a strong and lucrative client base.
+- Business development: Client development skills also are helpful in acquiring a strong and lucrative client base.

 Where there are high-stakes, big-money cases, there's work for jury consultants.
 This career is still in its infancy but has grown in popularity due to highly publicized trials like those of Casey Anthony and Jodi Arias.
 Some trial consultants work in-house for law firms, but as this field develops, more opportunities are opening up for independent trial consultants.

-However, since most court cases are settled before they go to trial, trial consultants will increase their employment options by diversifying the services they offer, to include mediation and arbitration services.
-That helps offset the diminishing number of cases that actually go to trial by offering the service to meet other needs.
+However, since most court cases are settled before they go to trial, trial consultants will increase their employment options by diversifying the services they offer to include mediation and arbitration services.
+That helps offset the diminishing number of cases that go to trial by offering the service to meet other needs.

 Most jury consultants are employed by consulting firms that range in size from small boutique firms to large, international companies, while others work on a freelance basis.
 Some large law firms employ in-house jury consultants.

 The nature of the work is fast-paced and demanding, and it can require extensive travel and challenging schedules to meet client deadlines.
-The job typically requires a 40-hour work week.
+The job typically requires a 40-hour workweek.

 How to Get the Job

 Brush up your resume to highlight relevant skills and previous experience.
-Read existing job listings to gain a sense for which of your work experiences are most valuable to those looking to hire a trial consultant.
+Read existing job listings to gain a sense for which work experiences are most valuable to those looking to hire a trial consultant.